zBrainiac/docker-airflow/README.md

 The example requires [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)

 ## Running Components
-All components are composed on one _docker-composer_ file and runnable with `docker-compose -f docker-compose.yaml up -d`, if you have Docker and Docker Compose installed.
+All components are composed in one _docker-composer_ file and runnable with `docker-compose -f docker-compose.yaml up -d`, if you have Docker and Docker Compose installed.

+# Modifications:
-## docker-compose modifications: add Connections
+## docker-compose modifications to add _Connections_
 There are several options to deploy _Connections_ automatically here via docker-dompose file.
 The connection can also be entered manually via Airflow > Admin > Connection UI beforehand and exported afterwards.